daniellecrobinson/Data-Rescue-PDX/README.md

 OK, now that you've run through that, you should feel more comfortable sorting through a JSON file for information about dataset contents, ownership, licensing, size, and other important info.

-### 3. Creating a JSON metadata file [NEEDS WORK]
+### 3. Data Detectives: Discovering your data and creating a JSON metadata file

-Metadata is super important -- it essentially makes data discovery and resuse possible -- and if all you do today is create metadata files, or find a few files that need metadata, that is AWESOME and necessary!

 Here is a sample exercise to take you through creating a metadata file.